-Mitigation Measure Applicability to Project and Project Variant Compliance J. Archeological Resources J-1: Properties with Previous Studies Not Applicable: The project site is not located in an area with a previous archeological study.
+Mitigation Measure Applicability to Project Compliance Uses requirements G-3: Siting of Uses that Emit DPM Not Applicable: the proposed uses are not expected to emit substantial levels of DPM N/A G-4: Siting of Uses that Emit other TACs Not Applicable: proposed project would not include a backup diesel generator or other use that emits TACs N/A J. Archeological Resources J-1: Properties with Previous Studies Not Applicable: The project site is not located in an area with a previous archeological study.
 N/A J-2: Properties with no Previous Studies Applicable: The project site is located in an area with no previous archeological study.
 Project Mitigation Measure 1: Archeological Resources agreed to by project sponsor.
-J-3: Mission Dolores Archeological District Not Applicable: The project site is not located in the Mission Dolores Archeological District N/A K. Historical Resources K-1: Interim Procedures for Permit Review in the Eastern Neighborhoods Plan area Not Applicable: plan-level mitigation completed by Planning Department N/A K-2: Amendments to Article 10 of the Planning Code Pertaining to Vertical Additions in the South End Historic District (East SoMa) Not Applicable: plan-level mitigation completed by Planning Commission N/A K-3: Amendments to Article 10 of the Planning Code Pertaining to Alterations and Infill Development in the Dogpatch Historic District (Central Waterfront) Not Applicable: plan-level mitigation completed by Planning Commission N/A L. Hazardous Materials L-1: Hazardous Building Materials Applicable: Proposed project and project variant include demolition of an existing building.
+J-3: Mission Dolores Archeological District Not Applicable: The project site is not located in the Mission Dolores Archeological District N/A K. Historical Resources K-1: Interim Procedures for Permit Review in the Eastern Neighborhoods Plan area Not Applicable: plan-level mitigation completed by Planning Department N/A K-2: Amendments to Article 10 of the Planning Code Pertaining to Vertical Additions in the South End Historic District (East SoMa) Not Applicable: plan-level mitigation completed by Planning Commission N/A K-3: Amendments to Article 10 of the Planning Code Pertaining to Alterations and Infill Development in the Dogpatch Historic District (Central Waterfront) Not Applicable: plan-level mitigation completed by Planning Commission N/A L. Hazardous Materials L-1: Hazardous Building Materials Applicable: Proposed project includes demolition of an existing building.
 Project Mitigation Measure 3: Hazardous Building Materials agreed to by project sponsor.
-E. Transportation E-1: Traffic Signal Installation Not Applicable: automobile delay removed from CEQA analysis N/A E-2: Intelligent Traffic Management Not Applicable: automobile delay removed from CEQA analysis N/A E-3: Enhanced Funding Not Applicable: automobile delay removed from CEQA N/A
+E. Transportation

-Mitigation Measure Applicability to Project and Project Variant Compliance analysis E-4: Intelligent Traffic Management Not Applicable: automobile delay removed from CEQA analysis N/A E-5: Enhanced Transit Funding Not Applicable: plan level mitigation by SFMTA N/A E-6: Transit Corridor Improvements Not Applicable: plan level mitigation by SFMTA N/A E-7: Transit Accessibility Not Applicable: plan level mitigation by SFMTA N/A E-8: Muni Storage and Maintenance Not Applicable: plan level mitigation by SFMTA N/A E-9: Rider Improvements Not Applicable: plan level mitigation by SFMTA N/A E-10: Transit Enhancement Not Applicable: plan level mitigation by SFMTA N/A E-11: Transportation Demand Management Not Applicable: plan level mitigation by SFMTA N/A
+Mitigation Measure Applicability to Project Compliance E-1: Traffic Signal Installation Not Applicable: automobile delay removed from CEQA analysis N/A E-2: Intelligent Traffic Management Not Applicable: automobile delay removed from CEQA analysis N/A E-3: Enhanced Funding Not Applicable: automobile delay removed from CEQA analysis N/A E-4: Intelligent Traffic Management Not Applicable: automobile delay removed from CEQA analysis N/A E-5: Enhanced Transit Funding Not Applicable: plan level mitigation by SFMTA N/A E-6: Transit Corridor Improvements Not Applicable: plan level mitigation by SFMTA N/A E-7: Transit Accessibility Not Applicable: plan level mitigation by SFMTA N/A E-8: Muni Storage and Maintenance Not Applicable: plan level mitigation by SFMTA N/A E-9: Rider Improvements Not Applicable: plan level mitigation by SFMTA N/A E-10: Transit Enhancement Not Applicable: plan level mitigation by SFMTA N/A E-11: Transportation Demand Management Not Applicable: plan level mitigation by SFMTA N/A

 Please see the attached Mitigation Monitoring and Reporting Program (MMRP) for the complete text of the applicable mitigation measures.
-With implementation of these mitigation measures the proposed project and project variant would not result in significant impacts beyond those analyzed in the Eastern Neighborhoods PEIR.
+With implementation of these mitigation measures the proposed project would not result in significant impacts beyond those analyzed in the Eastern Neighborhoods PEIR.